Stuart Goldman

-Stuart Goldman is an American journalist, author and screenwriter.
+Stuart Goldman is an American journalist, author, and screenwriter.
 A former critic for the Los Angeles Times and the Los Angeles Daily News, he later penned a column for the Los Angeles Reader.

 Career

 Goldman's early career initially found him writing for left-wing papers and magazines.
-He was one of the original staffers for the L.A.
-Weekly.
+He was one of the original staffers for the LA Weekly.
 However, Goldman ultimately emerged as a conservative journalist whose pieces frequently appeared in National Review and other right-wing journals.
-Over the years, his pieces have appeared in numerous publications, including Los Angeles Magazine, Rolling Stone, Penthouse, Esquire, Vanity Fair, and California Lawyer.
+Over the years, his pieces have appeared in numerous publications, including Los Angeles, Rolling Stone, Penthouse, Esquire, Vanity Fair, and California Lawyer.
 In addition, his syndicated column appeared in newspapers throughout the U.S. and Europe.

 For over three years, Goldman contributed a weekly column to WorldNetDaily.
 According to editor Joseph Farah, Goldman's column generated more reader responses than any other columnist on the conservative website.

 In 1989, Goldman embarked upon a three-year undercover investigation of the tabloid industry, both print and television.
-Using the pseudonym Wil Runyon (one of the many identities he has employed over the years), he spent three years as a "mole," with the goal of exposing them as a "criminal organization."
+Using the pseudonym Wil Runyon (one of the many identities he has employed over the years), he spent three years as a "mole", with the goal of exposing them as a "criminal organization".
 He enlisted the help of former FBI agent Ted Gunderson and threat assessor Gavin de Becker in writing his story.
 When he completed his investigation, Goldman wrote an article for Spy.
 After a heated bidding war, Goldman sold the rights to his story to Phoenix Pictures, who attached Oliver Stone to direct the feature film.

 Musical career

 Goldman was raised in a family of classical musicians.
-Goldman's father is composer/conductor/arranger Maurice Goldman, primarily recognized for his contribution to the world of Yiddish music.
-Goldman's mother, Ethel Goldman, was, at 18, the youngest flutist to play in the Cleveland Philharmonic Orchestra.
+Goldman's father is the composer/conductor/arranger Maurice Goldman, primarily recognized for his contribution to the world of Yiddish music.
+Goldman's mother, Ethel Goldman, was, at age 18, the youngest flautist to play in the Cleveland Philharmonic Orchestra.

-As a youth, Goldman studied piano, cello, and trumpet.
+In his youth, Goldman studied the piano, cello, and trumpet.
 While in college, Goldman became enamored with the pedal steel guitar.
-Over the next 10 years, Goldman played and recorded with numerous artists, including Hoyt Axton, Steve Goodman, Doc Watson, Tanya Tucker, Phil Everly, Clarence Gatemouth Brown, Jo-El Sonnier, Garth Hudson, Leon Russell, and guitarist Albert Lee.
+Over the following ten years, Goldman performed and recorded with numerous artists, including Hoyt Axton, Steve Goodman, Doc Watson, Tanya Tucker, Phil Everly, Clarence Gatemouth Brown, Jo-El Sonnier, Garth Hudson, Leon Russell, and Albert Lee.

-Goldman toured the U.S. and Europe with former Kingston Trio member John Stewart and Cajun fiddler player Doug Kershaw.
-Prior to quitting the music scene, Goldman played several concerts as a member of the Texas Jewboys, a backup band for country-singer-cum-detective-writer, Kinky Friedman.
+Goldman toured the U.S. and Europe with former Kingston Trio member John Stewart and Cajun fiddler Doug Kershaw.
+Prior to quitting the music scene, Goldman played several concerts as a member of the Texas Jewboys, a backup band for country singer and writer Kinky Friedman.